alongalperin/maze_game/README.md

 The game is built using WPF C#.
 This is a maze game where the maze can have number of floors (in the pictures we will have only 1 floor, for simplisity).
-The maze is represented using graph, where each node is a place where the character can be in the maze and the vertices are the direction which the character went.
+The maze is represented using linked list of floors, where each node is 2D int array of maze representation.

 __The game features:__
 Generate maze: